How are partial and full squats different?

 How deep should you squat?
 How many reps should you?
 These existential questions have troubled lifters for many years, although the current generation seems to have greater difficulty with the issue than those preceding it.
 In this article, Chris Beardsley (@SandCResearch) reviews a study that sheds a little light on the debate between partial and full range-of-motion squats and how they could be used in strength and conditioning programs.

 The study: Effects of changing from full range of motion to partial range of motion on squat kinetics, by Drinkwater, Moore and Bird, in Journal of Strength and Conditioning Research, 2012

 The confusion over squat depth

 By way of background to their study, Drinkwater et al. explain that the squat and more specifically squat depth are poorly understood in the fitness industry.
-There is confusion regarding what a “deep squat” implies and even the concept of “parallel” seems to puzzle some people.
+There is confusion regarding what a “full squat” implies and even the concept of “parallel” seems to puzzle some people.
 So to avoid any bamboozlement in the following discussion of this study about parallel and partial squats, I am going to use the following definitions:

 - Deep or full squat – this is where the hips are well below the horizontal plane of the knees.
 From what I have seen, not many people squat like this unless they do a lot of Olympic weightlifting or are seriously old school.